thiagoes/micro-arcade-F15/README.md

 ![How to connect the potentiometer to the Arduino and to the breadboard](readme_files/potentiometer-breadboard.jpg)

-For the button, you want to position it on your breadboard so that the legs on opposite sides of the button are in the same column.
+For the button, you want to position it on your breadboard so that the legs on opposite sides of the button spans a ditch (as shown in the digram).
 One leg should be wired to power; the other leg should be connected to the resistor and digital pin 10.
 The resistor should be connected to ground.
 This image shows the correct wiring for a button connected to digital pin 2 (instead of pin 10).

 ![How to connect the button to the Arduino and to the breadboard](readme_files/button-breadboard.png)